THE LATEST CORONAVIRUS ADVICE

 Please read our updated guidance for those working in the homecare sector here>

-Symptoms: The main symptoms of the coronavirus are a cough, fever and a loss or change of sell/taste
+Symptoms: The main symptoms of Covid are a cough, fever and a loss or change of sell/taste.

 Preventing the spread of infection: As with the flu and common cold, the best way to help prevent infection is to maintain good hand and face hygiene; wash your hands regularly (alcohol gel can be used if hands are visibility soiled), and cough and sneeze into the crook of your elbow or a tissue which is then thrown away.
 Where possible, avoid contact with people who have flu like symptoms: https://www.nhs.uk/conditions/coronavirus-covid-19/